HashDudes/Hedera-Hashlips/README.md

 -------------------------------------------------------------------------

-4) Now that you are in the folder Hedera-Hashlips install the packages:
+4) Now that you are in the Hedera-Hashlips folder, install the packages using the command below:

     npm install